With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreSaint Vincent Anderson Regional Hosp Anderson Center is a mental health facility in Madison County, IN, located at 2210 Jackson Street, 46016.
-Saint Vincent Anderson Regional Hosp Anderson Center provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-Saint Vincent Anderson Regional Hosp Anderson Center provides integrated dual diagnosis disorder treatment, group therapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
-Saint Vincent Anderson Regional Hosp Anderson Center also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
-Some other services available at Saint Vincent Anderson Regional Hosp Anderson Center include assertive community treatment, illness management and recovery and education services.
+Learn MoreSaint Vincent Anderson Regional Hosp Anderson Center is a mental health clinic in Madison County, Indiana, located at 2210 Jackson Street, 46016 zip code.
+Saint Vincent Anderson Regional Hosp Anderson Center offers residential treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Saint Vincent Anderson Regional Hosp Anderson Center provides psychotropic medication, behavior modification and group therapy to adults, young adults and seniors 65 or older.
+Saint Vincent Anderson Regional Hosp Anderson Center also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Some other services provided by Saint Vincent Anderson Regional Hosp Anderson Center include integrated primary care services, education services and assertive community treatment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.